Idli Recipe (Idli Batter Ratio & Tips)

 - A perfect ratio of lentils and rice is given with so many tips and tricks to perfect the idli recipe.
 Even a beginner can make it without a fail.

-- Healthy & Nutritious: It is a low-calorie, probiotic food.
-Because of fermentation, idli improves digestive efficiency, gut health, and the production of vitamin B12.
+- Healthy & Nutritious: Idlis are naturally low in calories.
+Because of fermentation.
+The fermentation helps improve digestive efficiency, gut health, and even increases the production of vitamin B12.

 - Dietary Info: Vegan, Gluten-Free, Nut-free

-👩🍳 How To Make Idli Recipe?
-(Stepwise Photos)
+How To Make Idli Recipe?
+(Pics & Tips)

 Time required: at least 6-8 hours or overnight.